cd10kfsu/F90GIO/README.md

 pressure in atmospheric and oceanic science to deal with either re- analysis, forecast, or remote sensed data.
 Instead of learning these techniques, people may want to focus on the science problems. instead of technical tricks.
-With this thought in mind, the author deliever this package to the public.
+With this thought in mind, I decide to deliever this package to the public.
 Most of the routines have been tested both on Mac Pro and Linux clusters.